Texas Pre-Admission Content Tests (PACT)

 - Individuals who have already been formally admitted into an EPP

 - Individuals seeking a certification other than classroom teacher (Educational Diagnostician, Principal, Reading Specialist, School Counselor, School Librarian, Superintendent, Master Teacher)

-- Individuals seeking a certification with specific skill and experience requirements (Health Science Technology Education, Marketing Education, Pedagogy and Professional Responsibilities for Trade and Industrial Education)
+- Individuals seeking a certification with specific skill and experience requirements (Health Science, Health Science Technology Education (expiring after 8/31/2016), Marketing, Marketing Education (expiring after 8/31/2016), Pedagogy and Professional Responsibilities for Trade and Industrial Education)

 - Individuals who want to take the Pedagogy and Professional Responsibilities (PPR) examination

 - Individuals holding teaching credentials in another state, U.S. territory or country